upmusings/upshift/words/_posts/2020-04-3-same-mistakes.md

 ---
 title: Same Mistakes.
 description: why we keep doing the same mistakes.
 Been there, done that; same mistake.
 Why?
 Three basic flaws.
-They are the reason why we keep doing the same mistake even if we know better.
+They are the reason why do we keep doing the same mistake even if we know better.
 image: https://raw.githubusercontent.com/upmusings/upshift/master/images/exercise.png
 date: 2020-04-03 14:30:47 +0300
 ---
 <center><em>
-been there, done that; same mistake.
+been there, done that; same mistake!
 <br>why we keep doing the same mistakes?
-<br>Three basic flaws.
+<br></em></center>

-<br>They are the reason why we keep doing the same mistake even if we know better.</em></center>
+Three basic flaws.They are the reason why we keep doing the same mistake even if we know better.

-You are smart but doing same mistake?

 ## <justify><span style="color:red">Ego</span></justify> is  the enemy.
 We are too invested in our opinion of ourselves that we don't see the feedback to our actions.
 Even when we do, we over defend the self.